David Oancia

-David Oancia was a Canadian journalist.
+David Oancia (December 6, 1929 – January 18, 1995) was a Canadian journalist.
 He worked for several press, primarily The Globe and Mail.
 He is best known as the only resident non-communist North American correspondent in Beijing reporting on China’s cultural revolution during the late 1960s.
 His contributions have been cited in numerous books, academic journals, and other publishings.

-Career
+Life and career

-David Oancia was born in Stonehenge, Saskatchewan in 1929 to Romanian immigrant parents.
+David Oancia was born in Stonehenge, Saskatchewan on December 6, 1929, to Romanian immigrant parents.
 In his teenage years he worked in the Yukon in the fur trade.
 In 1952, he began work as a journalist at the Moose Jaw Times-Herald, and later worked at the Regina Leader-Post and the Canadian Press in Canada, Europe, North Africa, and the Middle East.